 This is not the usual outcome of a rabbit eating something they shouldn’t, but it’s a possible outcome.
 You deserve to be aware.

-Your bunny will have an easier time passing the plastic if they are well hydrated.
+Your bunny will have an easier time passing any plastic they ate if they are well hydrated.
 Not only will the thing they ate be better lubricated, but their tissue will be more flexible when well hydrated.

 Just make sure your bunny has continual access to clean water.